 Of this contemporary glam powder room, Canadian-based designer Carley Villett says, “This hand hammered, brushed nickel sink combines a feminine sparkle with rustic artisan craftsmanship, balancing the polished, scalloped, and curved custom built vanity and the dazzling drop pendants, to complete this modernized-earthy-glam vibe.”
 Grayed-out never looked so great.

 If monochrome isn’t your style, consider a graphic wallpaper like this Lotus pattern wall covering from Galbraith & Paul.
 It will make a luxe statement when paired with marble and a sink that’s been polished to a mirror shine.

 5. Make marble a must-have.

 When it comes to marble, it should be non-negotiable for your elegant bathroom because marble effortlessly dresses up every space.
-Native Trails’ Marble Vanity Tops now come in six sizes, from 24” to 72”, in Carrara Marble or Crema Marble.
+Native Trails’ Marble Vanity Tops now come in three sizes, from 30” to 48”, in Carrara Marble or Crema Marble.